+in Two Element Set Types

 NOTE – The demarcation ‘<cont.>’ indicates that this single line is shown, for display purposes only, in multiple lines.
 This demarcation shall not be used in the actual OCM message, as all specified content shall be provided on the same line as its matching time tag.

 OCM example in XML